mento-protocol/governance-watchdog/README.md

 ## Testing the Deployed Cloud Function

-You can test the deployed cloud function manually by using the `src/<event-type>/fixture.json` which contains a similar payload to what a QuickAlert would send to the cloud function:
+You can test the deployed cloud function manually by using the `src/<event-type>/fixture.json` which contains a similar payload to what a Quicknode Webhook would send to the cloud function:

 ```sh
 npm run test:prod:<EventName> # i.e. npm run test:prod:ProposalCreated